 This lens does have some swirling bokeh that is very apparent at f1.8 and f2 and the coma isn’t terrible.

-The 9 rounded aperture blades really helps bokeh shape as you stop down to those higher apertures and you don’t really notice the geometry until about f5.6.
+The 9 rounded aperture blades help bokeh shape as you stop down to those higher apertures and you don’t notice the geometry until about f5.6.

 Real World Bokeh Samples

 So what does the bokeh look like in real-world samples when I’m not dissecting it to find any flaws?